iuri-pdista/Safer-Commits-Script/README.md

 ### Third

-ENJOY YOUR MORE SAFER COMMITS:wink:
+ENJOY YOUR COMMITS SAFER THEN EVER:wink:

 ## Future Features: